2007 FIFA Women's World Cup: Other rewards

 UEFA used the FIFA Women's World Cup as its qualifying tournament for the 2008 Olympic women's tournament.
-The best three performing UEFA teams will qualify for the Olympics.
+The best three performing UEFA teams would qualify for the Olympics.
 Originally it was thought that, should England make the top three European teams, they would compete under the United Kingdom banner.
-However, on 6 September 2007, FIFA issued a press release indicating that England are ineligible to participate in the 2008 Olympics as England does not have its own Olympic Committee.
+However, on 6 September 2007, FIFA issued a press release indicating that England were ineligible to participate in the 2008 Olympics as England does not have its own Olympic Committee.

-For the determination of the ranking only first through fourth place, quarterfinal elimination or group phase elimination count.
-If there is a need to make a distinction between teams eliminated in the quarterfinal or between teams eliminated in the group phase these teams will meet in a play-off match.
-In no case will the points or goals (difference) count for teams eliminated before the semi-final.
+For the determination of the ranking only first through fourth place, quarterfinal elimination or group phase elimination counted.
+If there was a need to make a distinction between teams eliminated in the quarterfinal or between teams eliminated in the group phase these teams would meet in a play-off match.
+In no case would the points or goal difference count for teams eliminated before the semi-final.

 Germany and Norway qualified for the Olympics at the World Cup, whereas Denmark and Sweden had to enter a play-off for the third Olympics spot.
 Sweden won both legs of the playoffs with a total of 7–3 on aggregate to qualify for the Olympics.